koole/netlify-push-webpack-plugin/README.md

 Generate HTTP2 Server Push `_headers` file for Netlify using HtmlWebpackPlugin.

-For use with Webpack 4 and HtmlWebpackPlugin 4.0.0-beta.5 or later
+For use with Webpack 4 and HtmlWebpackPlugin 4

 ## Installation